ibmresilient/resilient-community-apps/fn_create_webex_meeting/README.md

 To set the config values in the app.config file with an existing resilient instance run `resilient-circuits config -u`.

 Config values example:
-(Note: The email and password should be for a user that is able to create meetings)
+Note: The email and password should be for a user that is able to create meetings.
+The parameters website_site_id and website_partner_id are only used in special cases as such as the use of the Cisco developer sandbox.
 ```
 [create_webex_meeting]
 webex_email=abc@abc.com